coq/coq/doc/sphinx/language/gallina-extensions.rst

 names are different).

-Notice that the notion of absolute, partially qualified and short names also applies to library file names.
+Notice that the notion of absolute, partially qualified and short names also applies to library filenames.

 **Visibility**